infinite-industries/infinite/ansible/README.md

 ## Before Running

 **Setup the Ansible Vault Passphrase**
-There are passwords, secret keys, and other sensitive information that is required.
-These secrets are included in the repo, and they are encrypted using ansible-vault.
+There are passwords, secret keys, and other sensitive information required for everything to work.
+These secrets are included in the repo and they are encrypted using ansible-vault.
 To run ansible-successfully, you will need the passphrase to decrypt them.
 Ask a team member.
 Then, run: